openstack/heat/doc/source/template_guide/functions.rst

 ::

-  $ heat stack-create -f top.yaml -e env.yaml
+  $ openstack stack create -t top.yaml -e env.yaml mystack

 What happened is the metadata in ``top.yaml`` (key: value, some: more